kainlighty/LightStaffChat/README.md

 # Did you find a problem?

-* Contact me on Discord author: xii69
+* Contact author Discord: xii69